rmccrear/codex-lv1-may-2025/guides/local-development.md

 # Guide to Developing HTML & CSS on Your Local Filesystem

-## What is a Filesystem?
+### What is a filesystem?

-A **filesystem** is how your computer stores all types of files—images (PNG, JPEG, GIF), documents (DOCX, XLS, PSD), or web files (HTML, CSS, JS).
+A **filesystem** is the way your computer (or another device) organizes and stores files.
+These files can be any type—images like PNG, JPEG, or GIF; proprietary formats like DOCX, XLS, or PSD; or web development files like HTML, CSS, or JS.

-## What is a Local Filesystem?
+#### What is a local filesystem?

-A **local filesystem** is the storage physically located on your own computer (your hard drive).
-This is different from a **remote filesystem**, where files are stored online in a data center or cloud service.
-For example:
+A **local filesystem** refers to files that are stored directly on your own computer’s hard drive.
+This means the actual data is right there, physically in your device.
-- Files on code.org are **remote**—stored online.
-- Files synced with OneDrive can be both **local and remote** (on your device and in the cloud).

-## Why Develop Locally?

-Code.org makes starting projects easy; your work is organized and shareable.
-But:
+By contrast, a **remote filesystem** stores files somewhere else—usually in a data center, accessed over the internet.
+For example, the files you use on code.org's Web Lab are stored online, making them part of a remote system.
+So, when you save a file in Web Lab, you’re saving it to code.org’s servers, not your own computer.

+Sometimes, files can be both local and remote.
+If you use a service like OneDrive or Google Drive, your files may be saved on your own device (local), but also backed up or synced online (remote).

+#### Why develop locally?

+So far, you’ve been writing code in Web Lab on code.org.
+This has its benefits: It’s easy to get started, projects are organized for you, and files are simple to share online.

+However, there are limitations:
-- What if the Internet goes down?
+- What happens if you lose internet access?
-- What if code.org is slow?
+- What if code.org is slow or unavailable?
-- What if you need customizations code.org doesn’t offer?
+- What if you want to make customizations or use tools that aren’t supported by Web Lab?

+In these cases, you need to work with files on your **local filesystem**.
+Learning how to download your work from Web Lab and edit it locally is an essential skill for both your class and your future career.
+Many developers work both locally and remotely, depending on the project and their needs.

-This is why you need to know how to develop code locally as well as online.
+Let’s explore how to develop your code locally!

----

-## Download a File from Web Lab
+## Step 1: Download a File from Web Lab

 **Do This:**
 1. Open your project in Web Lab on code.org.